 Join the 2015 Survey!

+Online registration is closed!
+But if you want to register or have last minute questions please call Erin Giese at 615-403-6000.
 This year’s Nicolet National Forest Bird Survey will be held on the weekend of June 5-7 in the Lakewood-Laona (southern Nicolet) District of the Chequamegon-Nicolet National Forest.
 Headquarters will be at our usual site, the LeFeber Northwoods Camp on Hardwood Lake, approximately 9 miles northwest of Wabeno.

 Thanks sincerely to all of you for making the 27th Annual Nicolet National Forest Bird Survey a great success!